On the surface, the answer seemed obvious; You're a startup, go with the cheaper one, duh!

 - The product was harder to navigate.

-- The product we'd be licensing isn't their core business focus.
+- The product we would license isn't the company’s core business focus.

-- They only offered self-service support (knowledge base, etc).
+- They only offered self-service support (articles but no human interactions).

 The thing these tradeoffs have in common?
 They're all time-sinks.